─CURRICULUM

 Contemporary Readings in Science and Philosophy

 (edited collection, with Mark Bedau).
-MIT Press (hardback
+MIT Press (hardback and paperback

 Extending